See the Story Index for Wael Abdelgawad’s other stories.

 “No matter,” he said finally, and resumed his slow walk.
 “A man must do what a man must do.”

 In the dimly lit back room, three brothers slept in sleeping bags against one wall, but the rest were awake.
-Three sat together reading Quran, while others read singly or prayed.
+One small group sat together reading Quran, while others read singly or prayed.
 One was typing on a laptop.
 I knew about half of them.
 The room smelled of perfume oil and mildew.
-The heater was off or very low, presumably to save money, and the brothers wore layers of clothing to ward off the chill.
+The heater was off or set very low, presumably to save money, and the men wore layers of clothing to ward off the chill.

 “Oh ma-sha-Allah,” someone exclaimed.
 It was Jafar, a convert from Ethiopia who’d come to America twenty years ago on a running scholarship.
 “Look who it is.
 Our very own Muslim P.I.”
 He said it admiringly, and I knew he was sincere because sincerity was in Jafar’s nature.
 He was soft-spoken, gentle and always kind.
 I’d known him all my adult life and had never heard him so much as raise his voice.